osedoe/CodeWarsChallenges/src/FindAverage/readme.md

+# Find Average

-Write function avg which calculates average of numbers in given list.
+Write a function 'average' that calculates the average of numbers in a given array.